2DGD-F0TH/2DGD_F0TH/chapters/003_Project_Management/001_Project_Management_Basics.md

 Those who plan do better than those who do not plan even though they rarely stick to their plan.
 ::::::

-Project management is a very broad topic but I feel that some basics and tips should be covered in this book, as knowing some project management can save you a lot of headaches and can make the difference between success and a colossal failure.
+Project management is a very broad topic but I feel that some basics and tips should be covered in this book.
+Knowing some project management can save you a lot of headaches and can make the difference between success and a colossal failure.

 The figures of game design and development
 ------------------------------------------